 You can study at home on your own with the Home Study Certificate Program, which includes access to the Student Forum.
-This is a 200-hour course (Package 1 or Package 2), and you can add on the module for a total of 300 hours (Package 3 or Package 4).
+This is a 300-hour course (see it here).

-If you want to go all out, do the 425-hour program, which is all of the above plus 8 days in Tampa for live, hands-on classes.
+If you want to go all out, do the 450-hour program, which is all of the above plus 8 days in Tampa for live, hands-on classes.
 Check out the Aromatherapy Practitioner Training Program.
 The Tampa sessions are usually divided into 2 sessions, 4 days each.

 Or you could start with one of our books like the Aromatic Spa Book, which is a good book for beginners.
 It contains skin and body-care guidelines, covering 55 oils.

 Please let us know how we can help you on your journey.

 How does this course operate?

 Will there be any interaction with the instructor or other students during the course?

 Tell me more about the student forum.
 Is it active?
 Do all students participate?

-Can the 200-hour course be completed without the Reference Manual?
+Can the 300-hour course be completed without the Reference Manual?

 One of our students tells people, “I wanted to kick myself for not buying the Aromatherapy Practitioner Reference Manual when I bought my course.
 It is invaluable and I can’t imagine not having it now.
 I tell everyone to get a package that includes it if they don’t already own it.
 That 2-volume set is packed with tons of great information!”

 Do you discuss hydrosols?
 I hear they are very popular lately and I would like to learn more.